 “Why do you think I let you go first?”
 I joked.

-He leaned in.
-“You wanna know a secret?”
+He leaned forward.
+“You wanna know a little secret?”

 “I almost shat myself.”